matro7sh/Yelaa/README.md

-  completion     Generate the autocompletion script for the specified shell help           Help about any command osint          Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan           It will run Nuclei templates, dirsearch and more.
+  completion     Generate the autocompletion script for the specified shell help           Help about any command osint          Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan           Runs Nuclei templates, gobuster and more.

 Flags:
   -c, --client string         Client name